5 surprising facts about Equatorial Guinea | DW | 08.03.2021

 The deadly blasts that rocked Equatorial Guinea on Sunday have shone a spotlight on a country that rarely makes the news.
 Here are five things you might not have known about the Central African nation.

-Equatoguinean President Teodoro Obiang Nguema Mbasogo and his son, Vice President Teodoro Nguema Obiang Mangue
+Equatoguinean President Teodoro Obiang Nguema (left) is the world's longest-serving president.
+His son, Teodoro Nguema Obiang Mangue, is vice president.

 President Obiang's son, Teodoro Nguema, is the country's vice president.
 Another son, Gabriel Obiang Lima, is the minister for mines and hydrocarbons.